mikhaillav/gm0/source/docs/awards/award-types.rst

       The Judges Choice Award is meant to recognize a team that doesn't fit into any of the existing award categories, but the judges still felt the team deserved to win an award for their outstanding effort or other experience.
 This award is very subjective, and doesn't advance teams.
 It is also optional to give at every competition, but in some regions given at every competition unless the judges don't find a deserving team.

    Compass Award
       The Compass Award is an optional award that is usually given only at state championships and world championships.
 This award does not require an engineering portfolio to win, but does not advance teams.
-It’s submitted as a video no longer than 1 minute.
+It's submitted as a video no longer than 1 minute.
 The Compass Award is for recognizing an outstanding mentor.
 Submitting this award is usually done on a case-by-case basis, where the event organizer sends teams instructions on how to submit.

       Some good Compass award submissions include: